Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: Analytical results

 where

 and $\tau \leq 5.15/(1-\rho)$. \end{theorem} The complete proof is given in Appendix~\ref{app:proofs}.
 The proof proceeds verbatim along the lines of the proof of the convergence result for {\HTP} \cite{Foucart:2011, FouRau13}.
 The modified thresholding operator $L_{s,\sigma}$ can be treated analogously to standard thresholding operator in the original proof.
-The main difference is that while the proof for {\HTP} uses standard RIP constants to bound the deviation of the algorithm's output $\x^k$ from the original signal $\x_\Omega$, we are in a position to employ the $(s,\sigma)$-spares RIP constants in these bounds for {\HiHTP}.
-The crucial observation regarding the generalised RIP constants is the following. \begin{observation}[Support unions] For $i=1,2$ let $\Omega_i \subset [N]\times [n]$ be an $(s_i,\sigma_i)$-sparse support and $\A\in \KK^{m\times Nn}$ with RIP constants $\delta_{s, \sigma}$.
+The main difference is that while the proof for {\HTP} uses standard RIP constants to bound the deviation of the algorithm's output $\x^k$ from the original signal $\x_\Omega$, we are in a position to employ the HiRIP constants in these bounds for {\HiHTP}.
+The crucial observation regarding the HiRIP constants is the following. \begin{observation}[Support unions] For $i=1,2$ let $\Omega_i \subset [N]\times [n]$ be an $(s_i,\sigma_i)$-sparse support and $\A\in \KK^{m\times Nn}$ with HiRIP constants $\delta_{s, \sigma}$.
 Then

-\end{observation} The statement follows directly from hierarchy \eqref{eq:delta-hierarchy} of the $(s,\sigma)$-sparse RIP constants and the observation that the union $\Omega_1 \cup \Omega_2$ has at most $s_1+s_2$ blocks and each block is at most $\sigma_1+\sigma_2$ sparse.
+\end{observation} The statement follows directly from hierarchy \eqref{eq:delta-hierarchy} of the HiRIP constants and the observation that the union $\Omega_1 \cup \Omega_2$ has at most $s_1+s_2$ blocks and each block is at most $\sigma_1+\sigma_2$ sparse.